These are 11 of the most expensive diamonds in the world

 Mined in South Africa in 1905, the Cullinan diamond originally weighed 3,106 carats — the largest rough diamond in history.
 However, it is now a collection of 105 gems of different cuts and weights.

 The Cullinan, one of the most magnificent diamonds in the world, was named after Thomas Cullinan, the chairman of the mine.
-The worth of the stone would be an estimated US$400 million in the current market.
+The worth of the stone would be an estimated USD 400 million in the current market.

 There are nine large pieces of the diamond, totalling approximately 1,055 carats, besides other smaller cuts.